Fernando-Lozano/ladderLogic/README.md

 # About
 This web app will provide a quick and easy way to draw and print small electricical ladder diagrams.
-I might add a landing page with a simple video demonstrating the funcionality.
+I might add a landing page with a simple video demonstrating the functionality.

 ## Functionality:
 - select components and click the area they should go (should snap into place)